This article was updated on November 13, 2019.

 Consumers with newer Apple or Android phones likely have the option of using thumb-print or facial recognition to open their devices, which provides an important security layer.

 Combined with secure wallets like Apple Pay and Samsung Pay, these identification features can help keep your shopping experience secure.
-Mattson recently used his thumbprint with Apple Pay to buy a pizza using a local restaurant's app.
+Grey recently used his thumbprint with Apple Pay to buy a pizza using a local restaurant's app.

 Set your device to automatically install updates, which should help ensure your smartphone has the newest security measures in place.